thiagowfx/thiagowfx.github.io/content/posts/2024-12-21-reply-to-i-hate-the-news.md

 > None of these stories have relevance to my life.
 Reading them may be
 > enjoyable,
-but it’s an enjoyable waste of time.
+but it's an enjoyable waste of time.
 They will have no impact on my actions one way or another.

 [...]

 >  My life does not seem to be impoverished for it; indeed, I think it has been
 >  greatly enhanced.
-But I haven’t found many other people who are willing to
+But I haven't found many other people who are willing to
 >  take the plunge.

 How relevant these words of wisdom still are!